roundcopy/pulent-2022/src/pages/letters/life-s-grand-orchestra.md

 ---
 title: "Life's Grand Orchestra: The Art of Selling"
 number: "44"
-slug: "life-s-grand-orchestra"
+slug: life-s-grand-orchestra
-tags: [sales, dreams, passions]
+tags:
+  - sales
+  - dreams
+  - passions
-description: "Life is a marketplace of dreams and possibilities.
+description: Life is a marketplace of dreams and possibilities.
 Sell your ideas, passions, and dreams.
-In the bazaar of life, it's not about having, it's about selling."
+In the bazaar of life, it's not about having, it's about selling.
-date: "2023-11-05T22:29:06+01:00"
+date: 2023-11-05T22:29:06+01:00
-author: "Nikola Balić"
+author: Nikola Balić
-layout: "../../layouts/LetterLayout.astro"
+layout: ../../layouts/LetterLayout.astro
 ---
-Dear Filip and Dominik,
+Dear sons,

 Life, in its grand and chaotic orchestra, is essentially all about sales.